alenn-m/rgen/README.md

 ### Installation

+    go get -u github.com/alenn-m/rgen

-`go get github.com/alenn-m/rgen` - this will install the generator in `$GOPATH/bin`.
+This will install the generator in `$GOPATH/bin`.
 You can execute it by calling `rgen` command.

 ### Getting started